g3zil/websdr_PI4/README.md

 # websdr_PI4
-This repository is for cide to detect  PI4 encoded transmissions and report parameters
+This repository is for code to detect  PI4 encoded transmissions and report parameters